Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <details><summary>Dependencies</summary>
 <p>

-A PC with the following software installed is required.
+A Windows PC with the following software installed is required.

 1. Microsoft Windows 10, 64-Bit with .Net
 2. Microsoft Office/Excel 32-Bit or 64-Bit